pangpang-1234/basic-cats-dogs-classification-fastai/README.md

 </div>

 ## Train
-Define data to train (dls), which model to use (this project using ResNet18) and which metrics to evaluate.
+Define data for training model(dls), architecture(this project using ResNet18) and metrics for evaluation.
 ```
 learn = cnn_learner(dls,
                     resnet18,